 Alamere Falls Trail hike is an out-and-back so we basically had to backtrack to get back to the car.
 Except for the climb up the cliff initially, the rest of the hike back was a breeze.

 Because of how pleasant the Alamere Falls weather was, how much I enjoyed the magical bush tunnel, and the tidefall itself, I would love to hike to Alamere Falls again.
-If you’re around San Francisco for a little while and looking for something to do that involves nature, definitely look into this hike.
+If you’re around San Francisco in California for a little while and looking for something to do that involves nature, definitely look into this hike.
 It was a four-hour hike, roundtrip, but to me that was a small price to pay for getting to be around nature and unplug a little.